 You get what you reinforce – not necessarily what you want

 If your dog exhibits a behavior you don’t like, there is a strong likelihood that it’s something that was reinforced before.
 The solution?
 Ignore this behavior and ask him to do something for you like sit before you give in to his request.

 The idea of using treats to train is often equated with bribery.
 Truthfully, dogs do what works.
 If using treats gets them to do what you want, then why not?
 Just remember, the behavior should produce the treat; the treat should not produce the behavior.

 Let your new dog gradually earn freedom throughout your home.
 Too much freedom too soon can easily lead to accidents relating to housetraining and destructive chewing.
 Close off unoccupied rooms and use baby gates to section off parts of the house, if necessary.
 One of the best ways to minimize incidents is to keep your dog tethered to you in the house and by using a crate or dog safe area when you can’t actively supervise him.

-For recommended trainers or additional information please contact Dr. Dawn Fradkin and Bergheim Pet Hospital & Clinic.
+For recommended trainers or additional information please don’t hesitate to contact Bergheim Pet Hospital & Clinic.